WHY IS IT CALLED NIEMANN-PICK?

 In 1966 types A and B were identified with a lysosomal enzyme, acid sphingomyelinase.
 Type C, which in turn was further sub classified into types D, E and possibly others, remained the subject of investigation, mainly by the National Institute of Health near Washington, USA.

-which accounted for most of the NPC cases and is identified as NPC1.
-Subsequently, a further link was made with a second gene, NPC2, which accounted for most of the remainder.
+Although Niemann-Pick Disease Type C (NP-C) could be diagnosed through clinical, histological and biochemical means, it was not until 1997 that the genetic link was made, which accounted for 95% of the NP-C cases and is identified as NPC1.
+Subsequently, a further link was made with a second gene, NPC2, which accounted for 4% of the NP-C cases.
+In very rare instances, an individual has mutations in both of their NPC1 and NPC2 genes.

 Some patients diagnosed with the disease remain to be accounted for.